 There are thousands and thousands of Christmas thoughts that have been printed over the years.
 Everyone I know has a thought about Christmas but let's read the thoughts of notable people, some you may not have heard of, some are famous.
-Here is one written by George Matthew Adams, an
+Here is one written by George Matthew Adams, an Christmas thoughts The Knoxville FOCUS American newspaper columnist who also wrote short inspirational essavs.

-Christmas thoughts

-American newspaper columnist who also wrote short inspirational

 "Let us remember that the Christmas heart is a giving heart, a wide open heart that thinks of others first.
 The birth of the baby Jesus stands as the most significant event in all history, because it meant pouring in a sick world the healing message of love which has transformed all manner of hearts for almost two thousand years.

 Underneath all the bundles is this beating of Christmas hearts."

 Oren Arnold, a novelist, wrote this: "Christmas Gifts Suggestions: To your enemy, forgiveness.
 To an opponent, tolerance.
 To a friend, your heart.
 To a customer, service.
 To all, charity.
 To every child, a good example.
 To yourself, respect."

 So remember while December brings the only Christmas day, in the year let there be Christmas in the

 Continue on page 4

-Television shows that hit home

-when Jim and

-I were 13.
-We
+steps; I proudly watched

+earned awards.
+I also shot

+them "the dad look," railed

+against their misbehavior,

+and demanded they do

+Most of all, "This Is Us,"

+as well as "West Wing"

+offer hope.
+It gives us a

+few minutes each week

+to watch what is good and

+have hope.
+In the case of

+my children, I have hopes

+that they will find the same

+happiness in life that I've

+experienced.
+I hope the

+good lord blesses them as

+ever, sometimes the programs that air copy real

-pretended that
+when that happens that

-he would recover

-from the cancer

-that ate away at

-his body, but in
+better.

-been a person who is easily bу moved movies. the sappy kind.
+Television shows that hit home I've always been a person who is easily by moved movies. the sappy kind.
 The same goes for television shows.
-I watched every episode of "West Wing" and now

-wish this counone who likes the program.
-Each week's episode

-leaves me teary-eyed, and

-I pine for things from my

-makes these programs so

-For one thing, "This Is Us"

-appealing?
+I watched every episode of "West Wing" and now wish this country could have the same with the same thing, Dal, kind of leadership regardless of what party provides it.
+I never miss "This Is Us."
+Evidently, I'm not the only one who likes the program.
+Each week's episode leaves me teary-eyed, and I pine for things from my earlier years.
+What is it that makes these programs so appealing?
+For one thing, "This Is Us" brings back strong feelings for those loved ones who have passed.
+My dad died Come visit The Red stroll into yesteryear!